Aadhaar Enabled Payment System (AePS) – A Comprehensive Guide

 How many times can we withdraw money from AePS?

 AePS transactions are not subject to any predetermined limit.
-Several banks have imposed a daily transaction limit of Rs.
-50,000 to prevent system abuse.
+Several banks have imposed a daily limit of ₹50,000 on the total value of transactions to prevent system abuse.

 What is AePS settlement?